obonaventure/cnp3/book/transport/tcp.rst

    Possible allocated transmission rates

 As shown in the graph above, a rate allocation may be fair but not efficient (e.g. :math:`r_A=0.7,r_B=0.7`), fair and efficient ( e.g. :math:`r_A=1,r_B=1`) or efficient but not fair (e.g. :math:`r_A=1.5,r_B=0.5`).
 Ideally, the allocation should be both fair and efficient.
 Unfortunately, maintaining such an allocation with fluctuations in the number of flows that use the network is a challenging problem.
-Furthermore, might be several thousands of TCP connections or more that pass through the same link [#fflowslink]_.
+Furthermore, there might be several thousands of TCP connections or more that pass through the same link [#fflowslink]_.

-To deal with these fluctuations in the demand that result in fluctuations in the available bandwidth, computer networks use a congestion control scheme.
+To deal with these fluctuations in demand, which result in fluctuations in the available bandwidth, computer networks use a congestion control scheme.
 This congestion control scheme should achieve the three objectives listed above.
-Some congestion control schemes rely on a close cooperation between the endhosts and the routers while others are mainly implemented on the endhosts with limited support from the routers.
+Some congestion control schemes rely on a close cooperation between the endhosts and the routers, while others are mainly implemented on the endhosts with limited support from the routers.

 A congestion control scheme can be modelled as an algorithm that adapts the transmission rate (:math:`r_i(t)`) of host :math:`i` based on the feedback received from the network.
 Different types of feedbacks are possible.
 The simplest scheme is a binary feedback [CJ1989]_  [Jacobson1988]_ where the hosts simply learn whether the network is congested or not.
 Some congestion control schemes allow the network to regularly send an allocated transmission rate in Mbps to each host [BF1995]_.

 .. index:: Additive Increase Multiplicative Decrease (AIMD)

-Let us focus on the binary feedback scheme which is today the most widely used.
-Intuitively, the congestion control scheme should decrease the transmission rate of a host when congestion has been detected in the network to avoid congestion collapse.
+Let us focus on the binary feedback scheme which is the most widely used today.
+Intuitively, the congestion control scheme should decrease the transmission rate of a host when congestion has been detected in the network, in order to avoid congestion collapse.
 Furthermore, the hosts should increase their transmission rate when the network is not congested.
 Otherwise, the hosts would not be able to efficiently utilise the network.
-The rate allocated to each host fluctuates with time depending on the feedback received from the network.
+The rate allocated to each host fluctuates with time, depending on the feedback received from the network.
 The figure below illustrates the evolution of the transmission rates allocated to two hosts in our simple network.
 Initially, two hosts have a low allocation, but this is not efficient.
 The allocations increase until the network becomes congested.
 At this point, the hosts decrease their transmission rate to avoid congestion collapse.
 If the congestion control scheme works well, after some time the allocations should become both fair and efficient.

 .. figure:: png/transport-fig-093-c.png
    :align: center